 "Confirmation" means the written confirmation of the agreement of the Parties to enter into a Transaction, substantially in the form attached as Exhibit A.

-“Consumption Profile” means characteristics of a Facility’s energy usage, including load factor and usage distribution over on-peak and off-peak, Sunday, and holiday hours.
+[“Consumption Profile” means characteristics of a Facility’s energy usage, including load factor and usage distribution over on-peak and off-peak, Sunday, and holiday hours.]

 “Eligible Contract Participant” means an entity that either owns assets with a value in excess of $10,000,000 or has a tangible net worth in excess of $1,000,000, in each case calculated in according with generally accepted accounting principles consistently applied.